richyyun/Plex/README.md

 I recommend setting it up for at least overseer so you can use its request function while on the go by just opening up a browser.
 On phones you can also save a website as an app.

 #### Webhooks
 One final thing I set up is a way for me to be notified when there is an event on one of the services.
 There are some Docker containers that work to do so, but I've found it to be the easiest to work with webhooks on a Discord server.
 You simply make a new Discord channel, create a webhook, and copy paste into the services you would like reporting.
+If you have other home automation setups, you can use webhooks to connect them together so certain functions (like lights dimming) happen when you start a movie, etc.

 ## Troubleshooting
-This seems all easy but I ran into a lot of roadblocks that I had to work around to get everything to actually work.
+This seems pretty straightforward but I ran into a lot of roadblocks that I had to work around to get everything to actually work.
 Of those, here are the main difficulties I faced.

 ### Permissions

 ### Network

 ### Hardware transcoding